 Apollo’s wearable comes with seven curated modes that can use.

 Regular users of Apollo tend to typically use the “Energy and Wake Up” mode in the morning, the “Clear and Focused” mode throughout the day, the “Relax and Unwind” mode in the evening before bed, and the “Sleep and Renew” 2 hr mode when laying down to sleep.

-By using Apollo’s patented wearable along with a strict exercise regimen (alternate day cardio and weights) and a balanced diet ( without alcohol consumption), users often see improvements in their HRV over just a four week period.
+By using Apollo’s patented wearable along with a strict exercise regimen (alternate day cardio and weights) and a balanced diet ( without alcohol consumption), users often see improvements in their HRV over just four weeks.

-Beyond achieving a higher HRV via this type of biofeedback device modulating your nervous system, you gain further benefit when using a smart wearable like the Whoop 3.0 with its scientific and disciplined approach to manage exercise load (strain) and monitor recovery metrics.
+Beyond achieving a higher HRV via this type of biofeedback device modulating your nervous system, you gain further benefits when using a smart wearable like the Whoop, with its scientific and disciplined approach to managing exercise load (strain) and monitoring recovery metrics.